-1. You can take a snapshot.

-- If your VM is currently running, select "Take snapshot" from the "Machine" pull-down menu of the VM window. - If your VM is currently in either the "saved" or the "powered off" state (as displayed next to the VM in the VirtualBox main window), click on the "Snapshots" tab on the top right of the main window, and then - either on the small camera icon (for "Take snapshot") or - right-click on the "Current State" item in the list and select "Take snapshot" from the menu.
+- 1. You can take a snapshot.
+This makes a copy of the machine's current state, to which you can go back at any given time later. - If your VM is currently running, select "Take snapshot" from the "Machine" pull-down menu of the VM window. - If your VM is currently in either the "saved" or the "powered off" state (as displayed next to the VM in the VirtualBox main window), click on the "Snapshots" tab on the top right of the main window, and then - either on the small camera icon (for "Take snapshot") or - right-click on the "Current State" item in the list and select "Take snapshot" from the menu.

 In any case, a window will pop up and ask you for a snapshot name.
 This name is purely for reference purposes to help you remember the state of the snapshot.
-For example, a useful name would be "Fresh installation from scratch, no external drivers".
+For example, a useful name would be "Fresh installation from scratch, no Guest Additions", or "Service Pack 3 just installed".
 You can also add a longer text in the "Description" field if you want.

-Your new snapshot will then appear in the list of snapshots under the "Snapshots" tab.
-Underneath, you will see an item called "Current state", signifying that the current state of your VM is a variation based on the snapshot you took earlier.
-If you later take another snapshot, you will see that they will be displayed in sequence, and each subsequent snapshot is a derivation of the earlier one:
+Your new snapshot will then appear in the snapshots list.
+Underneath your new snapshot, you will see an item called "Current state", signifying that the current state of your VM is a variation based on the snapshot you took earlier.
+If you later take another snapshot, you will see that they will be displayed in sequence, and each subsequent snapshot is derived from an earlier one: